MiaLWGH/WiSTraining/README.md

 3. Stop, Start and Reboot your Windows instance.
 Please follow the steps in "Manually stop and start your instances":

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html

+   Do you know how to reboot the instance?

-4. Terminate your Windows instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html
+5. Terminate your Windows instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html

 #### Linux:
 1. Launch a Linux instance from console.
 Please follow the steps in "Step 1: Launch an instance":